bnomei/kirby-blueprints/README.md

 ## Blueprint definitions for a Page from a PageModel

-Most of the time you will use the `Page::make()` helper to create a blueprint definition in a PHP blueprint file and I would recommend to do so.
-But you could also directly define a full page blueprint in a PageModel if you do not want to have any blueprint files at all.
+Most of the time you will use the `*::make()` helpers to create a blueprint definition in a PHP blueprint files and I would recommend to do so.
+But if you want your attribute based fields from the page model to work you need to directly define a full page blueprint in a PageModel.
+This will also give you the benefit of not having any blueprint files at all.
+Why is it needed?
+Because somehow the attribute based fields need to be injected in the blueprint definition and that can only work if you define the blueprint in the PageModel itself.

 **site/plugins/example/models/ArticlePage.php**
 ```php